 Exposed public records may include information like arrests and criminal records, court records including bankruptcies, liens, and judgments, marriage and divorce records and other vital information.
 It may also include professional licenses, businesses, assets, driving records with citations and violations, car information, home information, and many other types of public records that can be posted about you online and on government and commercial websites, accounts, and services.

 It is up to you to make sure that information that is publicly available about you is correct, complete, and current.
-Keeping an eye on that information is part of our identity theft protection.
-Keep your public records information secure by knowing what is available about you online and controlling the personal details that are available about you to other people, including identity thieves.
+Keeping an eye on that information is part of our identity theft monitoring and protection services.
+Keep your public records data secure by knowing what is available about you online and controlling the personal details that are available about you to other people, including identity thieves.

 Make sure you are using the Internet safely by only providing your personal information to accredited businesses that are verifiable and trustworthy to help prevent identity theft.
 Always make sure that you are on a secure and safe website when providing personal information.
 Never enter your birthdate or social security number online to keep them away from identity thieves.